jaspector

 Permits are required for new buildings (residential and commercial), additions (bedrooms, bathrooms, family rooms, etc.), residential work (decks, garages, fences over 7 feet, fireplaces, water heaters), renovations (garage conversions, basement finishing), and electrical, plumbing, and mechanical (HVAC) systems.

-Typical processing time is Up to 10 business days for plan review once all documents are received..
+Building permit processing times in unincorporated Natrona County, WY typically run Up to 10 business days for plan review once all documents are received..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Natrona County, WY.
 The following work is generally exempt: Fences up to 7 feet in height (a zoning certificate is still required); Emergency equipment replacements (permit obtained the next business day).
 Note: The publicly available FAQs do not provide an exhaustive list of exempt work categories.
 Contact the Building Department at (307) 235-9435 to confirm exemption status for a specific project.
+When in doubt, confirm with the local building department before starting work.